 Details

-The thinning methods available are:
+The following thinning methods are available:

 Forces a specific minimum distance between points.